TheNetNomad/Gemini-FM/README.md

 Either of these will create the GEMINIFM.COM executable for use in MSX-DOS.

+# GFMASM

+One of the eventual goals for Gemini FM is multiple music making tool options to suit different users and needs.
+For now, the only user is me and the only need is testing, so a terrible music making tool is sufficient.
+That is GFMASM, which is to an MML compiler what an assembler is to a high level langauge compiler.
+It currently does not work.
+Whrn it does, documentation will follow so that you may play around with Gemini FM in it's alpha state.

 # Music Format
 Music data for Gemini FM is stored in pairs of bytes, the first of which containing a bytecode and the second of which containing data.
 The list of bytecodes and their expected data is as follows: